Daniel Kaluuya: Personal life

+Statue of the character Chris Washington from the 2017 movie Get Out, played by Kaluuya in Leicester Square, London.

 Kaluuya lives in West London.
 He is a supporter of Arsenal F.C., to the extent of referring to Arsenal's North London rivals, Tottenham Hotspur F.C., as the "team who must not be named" and the "Voldemort of the League".
 In August 2022, Kaluuya featured as narrator in All or Nothing: Arsenal, the docuseries about Arsenal's 2021–22 season.
 He is a Christian and acknowledged his faith during his Oscar speech.
 He is the godfather of the son of his former Skins castmate Kaya Scodelario.

 In February 2022, it was reported that Kaluuya had "abruptly" fired his agents at the Creative Artists Agency as well as his personal stylist, publicist and multiple assistants.
 It was reported that he was influenced in these decisions by a person known as "Heir Holiness" who described herself as Kaluuya's "personal manager" and "life strategist" as well as the "Head Mistress" of "The International Alma Mater, Blessed University."
 She has further claimed to have degrees in holistic health and "Parapsychic Science" from the American Institute of Holistic Theology.
 Sources told Page Six and Matthew Belloni that she was on set during the filming of Nope and her behavior "caused people on set to be concerned about her influence over" Kaluuya.
-However, in a March 2022 article, she denied to Page Six that she knew Kaluuya.
+In a March 2022 article, she denied to Page Six that she knew Kaluuya.